Philipp238/parfam/README.md

 parfam = ParFamWrapper(config_name='big', iterate=True, functions=functions, function_names=function_names)
 parfam.fit(x, y)
 ````
+Note that these are the same settings used in the paper for the Feynman experiments.
 All extra parameters that are handed over to ParFamWrapper (such as functions/function_names) or to parfam.fit (such as time_limit), overwrite the values specified in the config files.
 See also [example.ipynb](example.ipynb) for more possible hyperparameters.

 The computed formula can then be assessed by running
 ````